Manau (band): Success

 Marketing directors at Polydor were encouraged by the single's success and asked the band to create a debut album.
-Although they had an extremely tight deadline, Manau set to work.
-They enlisted the help of Loïc Taillebrest, a well-known folk musician renowned for his performances on the bagpipes and the bombarde.
+They enlisted the help of Loïc Taillebrest, a folk musician known for his performances on the bagpipes and the bombarde.

 They went on to finish their debut album, Panique celtique, after just a few weeks' work in the studio.
-The album was released in July 1998 and, as expected, it soared to the top of the French album charts, selling over 500,000 copies almost immediately and reaching the one million mark a year later.
+The album was released in July 1998 and soared to the top of the French album charts, selling over 500,000 copies almost immediately and reaching the one million mark a year later.

 Manau's popularity increased exponentially.
-They were soon invited to several music festivals, including the famous Francofolies festival in la Rochelle, and the annual music festival in Marseilles.
-They also were able to perform with the legendary French folk group Tri Yann at the Saint-Renan festival in Brittany.
+They were soon invited to several music festivals, including the famous Francofolies festival in la Rochelle, and the annual music festival in Marseille.
+They also were able to perform with the French folk group Tri Yann at the Saint-Renan festival in Brittany.

 1999 Victoires de la Musique

 The group embarked upon a major national tour at the beginning of 1999 and, right in the middle of the tour, received the award for Best Rap/Groove Album of the year at Victoires de la Musique (the annual French Music Awards) held in Paris in February.
 The group claimed their win felt "pretty weird" as, with the music they make, they didn't see themselves as "truly representative of rap as a genre".
 The group's win also garnered criticism from rap groups such as IAM, Fonky Family, and NTM who called into question the judgement of the "Victoires de la Musique".
 Manau also faced ridicule from rappers who doubted their talent in rap.